Local and global structure of connections on nonarchimedean curves: Berkovich curves

 \begin{theorem} Let $T$ be a controlling triangulation for $M$. \begin{enumerate} \item[(a)] For $x \notin \Gamma_T$, let $U$ be the branch of $\pi_T(x)$ containing $x$.
 Then the restriction of $M$ to $U$ splits as a direct sum in which for each summand $N$, there exists a constant $c>0$ such that $s_i(N,T,y) = c$ for $i=1,\dots,\rank(N)$ and $y \in U$. \item[(b)] For $x \in \Gamma_T$, let $E$ be the open star around $x$ (i.e., the union of $x$ with the interiors of the edges of $\Gamma_T$ incident upon $x$) and put $U = \pi_T^{-1}(E)$.
-Then the restriction of $M$ to $U$ splits as a direct sum in which for each summand $N$, the functions $s_i(N, T,\cdot)$ on $U$ for $i =1,\dots,\rank(N)$ are all equal and admit $T \cap U$ as a controlling triangulation. \end{enumerate} \end{theorem} \begin{proof} Part (a) is immediate from Proposition~\ref{P:decompose disc}.
+Then there exists a unique direct sum decomposition of $M$ whose base extension to $\calH(x)$ is the spectral decomposition. \end{enumerate} \end{theorem} \begin{proof} Part (a) is immediate from Proposition~\ref{P:decompose disc}.
 To obtain (b), first apply Lemma~\ref{L:pointwise decomposition} to obtain a decomposition over an uncontrolled open neighborhood $V$ of $x$.
 Note that $V$ already contains all but finitely many branches of $X$ at $x$.
-To fill in the remaining branches, apply (a) (for $T$-nonskeletal branches at $x$) and Proposition~\ref{P:decompose annulus} (for $T$-skeletal branches at $x$). \end{proof}
+For each remaining branch $W$, it remains to construct a second decomposition which agrees with the first one on $V \cap W$.
+If $W$ is $T$-nonskeletal, this is immediate from (a).
+If $W$ is $T$-skeletal, we may apply Lemma~\ref{L:spectral decomposition exists} to obtain a decomposition in which each summand has a unique spectral radius along $E \cap W$.
+In each summand has a unique limiting spectral radius at $x$.
+If we group summands by limiting spectral radius, the resulting decomposition agrees with the original one on $V \cap W$, as desired. \end{proof}

+\begin{remark} The conclusion of Theorem~\ref{T:clean decomposition}(b) is best possible in certain senses.
+For one, one cannot ensure that the base extension of the decomposition to $\calH(y)$ is the spectral decomposition at any $y \in E \setminus \{x\}$, because of the coarsening step in the proof of Theorem~\ref{T:clean decomposition}.
+Similarly, one cannot extend the decomposition to another vertex of $\Gamma_T$. \end{remark}

 \begin{remark} The decompositions appearing in Theorem~\ref{T:clean decomposition} are analogues of the \emph{good formal structures} for formal meromorphic connections described in \cite{kedlaya-goodformal1, kedlaya-goodformal2}.
 Additional analogues in the $p$-adic setting also appear in \cite{kedlaya-xiao}.
 The decompositions given here can be used to obtain a global index formula for connections on analytic curves, in the style of the work of Robba \cite{robba-index1, robba-index2, robba-index3, robba-index4} and Christol and Mebkhout \cite{cm1, cm2, cm3, cm4}.
-Such a formula will appear in upcoming work of Baldassarri. \end{remark}
+Such a formula will appear in a forthcoming paper of Baldassarri and the author. \end{remark}

 \begin{remark} Using these results, it is tempting to look for a more global version of Theorem~\ref{T:p-adic turrittin}.
 When $p>0$, one might even guess that every connection \'etale-locally satisfies the Robba condition.
 However, this guess is incorrect as shown by Remark~\ref{R:bad tannakian example}, and it is not immediately obvious to us how to salvage the statement.